techservicesillinois/secdev-quarantinenetwork/README.md

     ```
     > make integration-test
     ```
     to run integration tests against the api.
+You will need to be connected to the VPN.

     These are not run in CI currently so please make sure they pass before submitting a pull request.